nedbat/byterun/README.rst

 * Have one Python program that runs multiple versions of Python bytecode.
 * Use in a dynamic fuzzer or in coholic execution for analysis

+The ability to run Python bytecode as far back as 2.5 from Python 3.7 I find pretty neat.
+(Even more could easily be added).

-The sandboxed environment in a debugger I find interesting.
+Also, The sandboxed environment in a debugger I find interesting.
 Since there is a separate execution, and traceback stack, inside a debugger you can try things out in the middle of a debug session without effecting the real execution.
 On the other hand if a sequence of executions works out, it is possible to copy this (under certain circumstances) back into CPython's execution stack.

 Going the other way, I have hooked in `trepan3k
 <https://pypi.python.org/pypi/trepan3k>`_ into this interpreter so you